St. Agatha–St. James Church

-A three-story pariochial school was built behind the church during the 1920s.
+A three-story parochial school was built behind the church during the 1920s.
 The school remained in operation for several decades before closing in the 1970s due to declining enrollment.
 For a time, the old school building was leased as office space to the University of Pennsylvania.
 In 2019, the old school building was further renovated and became the home of the Newman Centers for both the University of Pennsylvania and Drexel University, following the sale of the former Newman Center building next door.
 The Newman Center at the University of Pennsylvania, founded in 1893 as the first such community inspired by St John Henry Newman, had operated independently of the parish since inception, despite being located next door since 1970.
 In 2010, the Newman Center was merged with the parish following the sale of the building at 33 S 33rd St with had housed Drexel Newman Center (established 1921), placing all three entities under the same leadership for the first time.

 In 2014, then-Archbishop Charles Chaput invited the Sodalitium Christianae Vitae (SCV), a society of apostolic life based in Peru commonly referred to as the Sodalits, to operate the combined parish and Newman community.
 St Agatha-St James became the second house for the Sodalits in the United States, the first being located in Denver.
 In 2025 Pope Francis disbanded the Sodalits The brothers associated with the Sodalits continue to operate the parish and Newman community, with the current administrative pastor Father Remigio Morales.
 Former lead pastor, Father Carlos Keen, currently serves as parochial vicar and support to Father Morales.